Planting Zones and Moon Cycle Gardening

 • Best Crops: Kale, cabbage, potatoes, hardy carrots, rhubarb

-• Gardening Notes: Choose fast-maturing crops and focus on root vegetables that resist frost.
+• Gardening Notes: fast-maturing crops and focus on root vegetables that resist frost.
 Cold frames and greenhouses help extend the season.

 Zone 4–5 (Cool Temperate)